Head of Mission

 - Analysis of potential relations with and implications for corridor establishment of the triple status of Parc National, World Heritage Site, and Man and Biosphere Reserve of PNT in terms of location, management, financial aspects, and institutional options.

-- Prepared spreadsheet based project monitoring tools.
+- Preparation of spreadsheet based project monitoring tools.